mriffler/UserManual/docs/source/pages/ProductGuide.rst

    QGIS example: Select "Build Virtual Raster..." tool

-Once one of the two processes is finished the resulting layer stack will be loaded into QGIS.
+Once one of the two processes is finished, the resulting layer stack will be loaded into QGIS.
 Now you can open the :ref:`layer's property window and select the bands you like to view as an RGB <qgisRGBSeven>`.
 For this example we have chosen R/G/B = 4/3/2.
 Afterwards your selection will be :ref:`displayed in QGIS <qgisRGBEight>`.